ArcticCerfi/ArcticCerfi/schemas/PSD/AC_L2D_PSD_naming_conventions_v2.0.md

 Mouths are drawn as a neutral straight line to minimize rigging artifacts.
 The actual mouth layers are hidden by default, with a visible dummy mouth layer that can be used as a ref for the neutral mouth state.

-Arm toggles are fully drawn out (with additional upper arms), but often it's more convenient to reuse the base upper arm in rigging.
+Every PSD I make is checked with my PSD linting tool (https://github.com/ArcticCerfi/psdlint) to ensure it complies with L2Ds layer naming conventions!

-Naming mistakes can obviously still happen, I'm just human and humans are sometimes dumb and miss things :)
+Naming mistakes can obviously still happen, I'm just human and humans are sometimes dumb and miss things qwq